mo1ein/jobname/src/wallex.md

 - Example dependency inversion in code. interface go ro gofram

-- When you use cache?
+- When do you use a cache?

-- TDD is OK?
-If I say don't need to write test, what's your reaction in a team?
+- Is TDD OK?
+If I say we don't need to write tests, what's your reaction in a team?

-- Have you ever have experienced about test you written and that fixes bug and cause make you happy?
+- Have you ever experienced the joy of writing a test that fixes a bug and makes you happy?

 - What languages Are you familiar with?

 - Are you OK with php?
 Our stack is php.

-- What is disturb you in work?
+- What disturbs you at work?

-- Why you want to out or why you want to find job in a new company?
+- What are your main reasons for wanting to work at a different company?

-- What is your git flow in past company?
-Why not rebase instead of merged master branch with your task branch?
+- What was your git flow at your previous company?
+Why did you not choose to rebase instead of merging the master branch with your task branch

 - Any question? what is your team structure